Bayesian Algorithmic Mechanism Design: Reduction: Black-Box Model

 \subsubsection{Statistical Estimation}

 We next describe a sampling procedure for estimating an allocation rule.
 This procedure will not form an algorithm, but rather generates an estimated allocation curve, which we will denote by $\ests(\cdot)$.
-This estimate behaves like an allocation rule, but is not associated with an actual algorithm.
-Nevertheless, we can pretend that it is an algorithm and apply Lemma \ref{lem.eps-BNE} and Lemma \ref{lem.welfare} to it.
-The appropriate way to view this is ``if $\ests$ was an allocation rule for an algorithm, then \ldots''
+This estimate behaves like an allocation rule, but is not associated with an actual algorithm (and, in particular, need not be feasibly implementable).